-For the students in the class of 2021 and beyond, The Ohio Department of Education has approved six pathways to earn an Honors Diploma.
-Students must meet criteria in the chart on page 22, which outlines the criteria for each of the six honors diploma pathways.
-NOTE: Students in the class of 2020 are eligible to qualify for an Honors diploma using the new pathways OR through the current pathways listed earlier in this section.
+For the students in the class of 2021 and beyond, The Ohio Department of Education has approved six paths to earn an Honors Diploma.
+Students must meet criteria in the attached chart, which outlines the criteria for each of the six honors diploma pathways.
+NOTE: Students in the classes of 2018-2020 are eligible to qualify for an Honors diploma using the new pathways OR through the current pathways listed earlier in this section.
 Information about each of the new pathways is available on page 22/23.

-It is the student's responsibility to maintain contact with his/her counselor to ensure that his/her graduation requirements are being met.
+It is the student's responsibility to maintain contact with his/her Counselor to ensure that his/her graduation requirements are being met.